WHAT’S A COURSE REP?

 - Networking opportunities

-COURSE REP WINS
+COURSE REP SUCCESSES

 Fashion students studios were shutting at 5pm everyday when students needed them for longer.
 The course reps put together a petition of all the students’ names that wanted extended hours and took it to their course board.